rgreater/ft_printf/README.md

 # ft_printf
-A simplified implementation of the printf function (macOS) Floats\doubles are not supported!
+A simplified implementation of the printf function (macOS).

+Floats\doubles are not supported!